mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ---

 I am a Computer Engineering PhD student with a focus on probabilistic machine learning.
 My research areas include **causal inference, model selection, and latent variable modeling**.
-My advisor is **Prof. A. Taylan Cemgil** of Bogazici University, Istanbul.
+My advisor is **Prof. A. Taylan Cemgil** of **Bogazici University**, who is on leave for sabbatical in **DeepMind London**.

 I also have industry experience as a data scientist in **time series analysis** and statistical learning in **high dimensional financial data**; as well as a background in experiment design, research, and statistical inference in **cognitive science**.